-Students may apply directly for many nationally competitive major awards and opportunities but are strongly encouraged to consult with an ONS&F advisor or a faculty member to review their materials before submitting their applications.
-This list includes some of the most prestigious awards and is not comprehensive.
-Students should continue to explore additional resources for funding and enrichment (see Scholarships by Field of Interest and Other Resources).
+Students may apply directly for many nationally competitive major awards and opportunities but are strongly encouraged to consult with an ONSF advisor or a faculty member to review their materials before submitting their applications.
+This list includes some of the more prestigious awards and is neither comprehensive nor exhaustive.
+Furthermore, the list below is only updated about once per year, so the occasional dead link is inevitable.
+Once students have browsed the resources on this page, they are encouraged to continue to exploring additional sources for funding and enrichment using one or more of the databases/search engines found here.

 Council of American Ambassadors (CAA) International Affairs Fellowship enables six undergraduate students per year to visit Washington, D.C. and participate in a prestigious summer program that combines mentoring by former U.S. ambassadors, practical training through internships at the Department of State, and academic studies in international affairs.